 Download Speed

-The rate at which data is transferred from the internet to a device.
-While upload speed is more critical for streamers, download speed matters for viewers.
+The rate at which data is transferred from the Internet to a device.
+Upload speed is critical for streamers, and download speed matters for viewers.

 Dynamic Bitrate